 The Scott Monument

 The Scott Monument is a Gothic tower dedicated to the writer Sir Walter Scott.
 Located adjacent to Princes Street Gardens, this monument offers an interesting perspective of the city.
 It’s also a fun, and sometimes crowded, climb to the top on narrow spiral staircases.
-It’s 287 steps to the top and costs £5 per person.
+It’s 287 steps to the top and you can get updated pricing and hours here.

 Camera Obscura